doro041/LLMvsPublicPolls/README.md

 ## Citation

 If you use the data or findings from this project, please cite:
-Khai Tran, Sev Geraskin, Doroteya Stoyanova, Jord Nguyen, Dorcas Nyamwaya Assessing Algorithmic Bias in Large Language Models' Predictions of Public Opinion Across Demographics
+Khai Tran, Sev Geraskin, Doroteya Stoyanova, Jord Nguyen Assessing Algorithmic Bias in Large Language Models' Predictions of Public Opinion Across Demographics